 A wedding portrait is a young couple’s first image as a new family.
-It will be a long-lasting memory.
+It’s a memory that lasts a lifetime.

-Wedding poses can make or break that couple’s first portraits.
+Wedding poses can make or break the couple’s first portraits.
 A great pose should flatter each individual while showing the connection between them.
-But how do you create great wedding poses in the limited time available during a wedding?
+But how do you create great wedding photography poses in the limited time available during a wedding?

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 How to Master Natural Wedding Posing

 Posing is an art form.
 It takes practice to master.
 It also requires knowledge of a few fundamentals.
 There is no one-size-fits-all approach when it comes to couple pose ideas.
 Before you move into wedding photography, study posing basics for couples, men, and women first.